 The insulation is made from a dense nylon weave.
 This material is very durable, and can stand up to twists, bends, and other abuse.
 It’s also harder to tangle than a plastic cable.
 At 5.9 feet long, it’s got plenty of reach.
 You can run a cable from an outlet to a tall shelf without running out of length.

 The maximum data transfer speed of this cable is insanely fast.
-It’s capable of transferring data at a rate of up to 40Gbps.
+Unless you’re using a USB data blocker, it’s capable of transferring data at a rate of up to 40Gbps.
 That’s fast enough to transfer the contents of a terabyte hard drive in less than 3 ½ minutes.
 To put it another way, it’s four times as fast as the maximum speed for USB 3.2.

 The DriverGenius cable also offers excellent video transfer performance.
 When connected to a single USB Type-C monitor, it can provide 8K video at 60Hz.
 Alternatively, it can support two monitors simultaneously in 4K at 60Hz.
 Either way, you’re looking at a top-tier video cable.